Panadeine Forte Tablets

 The symptoms of an allergic reaction may include a rash, asthma attack or hay fever.

 Do not take this medicine if you have or have had any of the following medical conditions:

-Do not take Panadeine Forte if you have alcohol dependence.
+Do not take Panadeine Forte if you have a history of drug dependence, including alcohol dependence.

 Do not take Panadeine Forte during the third trimester of pregnancy.

 Do not take Panadeine Forte during labour especially if the baby is premature.
 This medicine contains codeine, which may produce withdrawal effects in the newborn baby.

 Do not use Panadeine Forte if you are breastfeeding or planning to breastfeed.
 The medicine passes into breast milk and may affect the baby.

 Do not use Panadeine Forte after the expiry date (EXP) printed on the pack.